MicrosoftDocs/win32/desktop-src/NetMon2/selecting-a-nic-using-getnppblobfromui.md

 ---
-Description: 'With Network Monitor, selecting a NIC programmatically is a two-step process.
+Description: With Network Monitor, selecting a NIC programmatically is a two-step process.
 First, create the filter BLOB by calling the CreateBlob method.
-Then, select the NIC by calling the GetNPPBlobFromUI method.' ms.assetid: '0556b20a-307e-4bc3-a986-cfee96a8655d'
+Then, select the NIC by calling the GetNPPBlobFromUI method. ms.assetid: 0556b20a-307e-4bc3-a986-cfee96a8655d
-title: Selecting a NIC Using GetNPPBlobFromUI
+title: Selecting a NIC Using GetNPPBlobFromUI ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Selecting a NIC Using GetNPPBlobFromUI